gvwilson/sensibleadventures/cloudherd/reboot.md

     *   morning comes: "a fresh sun"
         *   Thokmay (diplomatically): "whatever we're going to do, I think we need a cloud to do it"
         *   looking up, they see Big Blue leaving
-        *   Noxy reaches with her mind, realizes with a shock the cloud is being herded by Tasteless
+        *   Noxy reaches with her mind, realizes with a shock the cloud is being herded by Yestevan
         *   Noxy: "There are others with him - soldiers.
 Just a few."
         *   Kulbinder: "Looking for us.
 There will be others waiting.
 We won't be able to stand around waiting until there's a cloud."
         *   Noxy: "Leave that to me."